Our Response to COVID-19 (Coronavirus)

 Parking has been restricted and is now only available to members or staff of chambers and residential tenants.
 The Inn has suspended all parking charges during this period.
 The Gatehouse remains staffed 24 hours a day.

-The Chapel team has been producing videos featuring music from our wonderful choir & Director of Music, as well as a ‘thought for the week’, until services are able to take place again.
+Over the last few months, the Chapel team has been producing videos featuring music from our wonderful choir & Director of Music, as well as a ‘thought for the week’.
 Links to some of our recent videos are below.